 Idioms for Ice Cream: A Sweet Dive into Fun Expressions

-What Are Idioms, and Why Do They Matter?
+What Are Idioms, & Why Do They Matter?

 Idioms are phrases where the meaning isn’t apparent from the words themselves.
 For example, if someone says, “You’re the cream of the crop,” they’re not talking about actual cream.